Svenskithesource/PyArmor-Unpacker/README.md

 1. Copy all the files from the method #3 directory into the same directory as the file you want to unpack.
 2. In the terminal run this: `python3 bypass.py filename.py` (replace `filename.py` with the actual filename, obviously)
 3. In the `dumps` you can find the fully unpacked `.pyc` file.

+## Contribute
+Contributions are really important.
+I don't have enough time to fix all the issues listed above.
+Please contribute if you can.

+Donations are also really welcome:
+BTC - 37rq1xeB5q8ScmMKK3MVmD4RBe5FV7eMmh
+ETH - 0x28152666867856fa48b3924c185d7e1fb36f3b9a
+LTC - MFhdLRdzAqYGZxuvXQfM4RwVGbmrzmdzao

 ## Write-Up
 This is the long-awaited write-up about the full process I went through to deobfuscate or rather unpack PyArmor, I will go through all the research I did and at the end give 3 methods for unpacking PyArmor, they are all unique and applicable in different situations.
 I want to mention I didn’t know a lot about Python internals so it took a lot longer for me than for other people with more experience in Python internals.<br/>